-- The short-term mission team will be showing God's love through personal involvement in construction projects in school buildings and churches. - Medical teams will minister to many physical needs through daily clinics. - Ministry in churches will give team members opportunities to encourage and pray for Guatemalan brothers and sisters. - Teams may travel around to various villages in the provinces of Alta Verapaz and Baja Verapaz, Guatemala, visiting typical humble homes, public and/or Christian schools, churches and the Coban hospital with the message of God's love. - Teams will participate in children's ministry (mini VBS program) helping to bring the Gospel message to children.
+- The short-term mission team will be showing God's love through personal involvement in construction projects in school buildings and churches. - Medical teams will minister to many physical needs through daily clinics. - Ministry in churches will give team members opportunities to encourage and pray for Guatemalan brothers and sisters. - Teams may travel around to various villages in the provinces of Alta Verapaz and Baja Verapaz, Guatemala, visiting typical humble homes, public and/or Christian schools and churches sharing the message of God's love. - Teams will participate in children's ministry (mini VBS program) helping to bring the Gospel message to children.